Thursday, September 30, 2010

 flour tortillas

-Combine pork and next 9 ingredients in a large zip loc bag. (at this point you could freeze it for another day) Seal and chill 12-24 hours.
+Combine pork and next 9 ingredients in a large ziploc bag. (at this point you could freeze it for another day) Seal and chill 12-24 hours.
 Cook pork mixture in batches so you don't crowd the pan.
 Using the canola oil and a large non-stick skillet cook on med-hi heat stirring often about 10 minutes or until pork is done.
 Serve in warm flour tortillas with sour cream, etc.

-I made these a few weeks ago when I was getting the household ready for the onslaught of Back to School, and we enjoyed them last night.
+I made these a few weeks ago when I was getting the household ready for Back to School, and we enjoyed them last night.
 I just pull the bag out of the freezer the day before I want to make them, and they cook up in a snap.
 We almost never have leftovers and they are a hit with the kids.

 Try them and tell me what you think!